 Is Exodus Safe?

 Unlike custodial platforms such as Binance or Coinbase, Exodus does not manage or store your private keys.
-So, in the unfortunate event Exodus was ever hacked, your crypto assets would be safe.
+So, in the unfortunate event Exodus was hacked, your crypto assets would be safe.

 Also, they cannot view, access, or control your wallet in any way because all of your wallet’s information is stored locally on your computer.